google/flax/docs/design_notes/lift.md

 y, params = init(lift_id(core_nn.dense))(random.PRNGKey(0), x, 4)
 ```

-NOTE that normally you shouldn't need to interact with `pack` directly.
+NOTE that most users should not need to interact with `pack` directly.
 Please open a GitHub issue when you find a use case that is not supported yet by the existing lifted transformations.

 ### Supported transformations